 11th Development Plan of the Presidency of the Republic of Turkey for the years 2019 to 2023 ("11th Development Plan") was published on 18 July 2019.
-In order to encourage the development of applications and services, such as artificial intelligence, advanced data analytics, simulation and optimization, product lifecycle, and production management systems that can be offered on industrial cloud platforms, the 11th Development Plan has laid out a framework for technology suppliers.
-Additionally, as part of the National Technology Initiative, development roadmaps have been established for artificial intelligence and big data technologies.
+In order to the encourage development applications and services, such as artificial intelligence, advanced analytics, simulation and optimization, product lifecycle, and production management systems that can be offered on industrial cloud platforms, the 11th Development Plan has laid framework for technology suppliers.
+Additionally, as part of the National Technology Initiative, development roadmaps have been established for artificial intelligence and big technologies.
 These roadmaps aim to establish the necessary infrastructure and develop qualified human resources for Al's uses.